CELLO: Co-designing Schedule and Hybrid Implicit/Explicit Buffer for Complex Tensor Reuse: Motivation and Overview

-Single Einsums are kernels, whereas the main loops of scientific applications consist of a chain of Einsums where tensors produced by earlier equations are consumed by later ones.
-This results in a \emph{tensor dependency graph} dictating the high-level production/consumption of data throughout the HPC region of code.
-Throughout this section we use Conjugate Gradient as a running example because its tensor dependency graph exhibits multiple kinds of reuse opportunities and challenges.
-We briefly discuss other scientific applications with similar patterns where our work is applicable in this section.
+Tensor-algebra applications are chains of einsums where tensors produced by earlier equations are consumed by later ones.
+This results in a \emph{tensor dependency graph}, dictating the high-level production/consumption of data throughout the HPC region of code.
+As a running example of how this affects reuse and utilization, we use the HPCG benchmark~\cite{dongarra2015hpcg,hpcg2021}, which runs Conjugate Gradient (CG)---a widely used HPC solver application represented as a DAG of tensor operations.